L1MeN9Yu/GTR/README.md

 # GTR
-a network library base on curl written in swift
+a network library base on libcurl written in swift